eveciana21/eveciana21/README.md

 <br/>
 <br/>

-Collaborated with a small team using Git to create this game from scratch in 6 days.
+Collaborated with a small team using Git.

 <br/>
 <br/>